jtophilip/bindingtutor/doc/BindingModels.rst

 .. latex-math::

    [MT]_{\mathrm{total}} = [MT] + [AMT]/n + [A_2MT]/n = [MT] + \frac{1}{K_{AMT} n}[A][MT] + \frac{1}{K_{AMT} K_{AA} n}[A]^2[MT].

-..
-You may notice that this model is almost identical to the traditional cooperativity model.
-The main difference occurs in the MT mass balance equation, where A\ :sub:`2`\ MT has only one MT subunit, as opposed to 2 MT subunits in the traditional cooperativity model in the A\ :sub:`2`\     MT\ :sub:`2` complex.

 We can solve the MT mass balance for free MT as follows: